 Enter the SDI-12 extended commands in Table 8-2 (p.
 18) using the transparent mode while the computer is communicating with the data logger through a terminal emulator program.
 It is accessed through Campbell Scientific Device Configuration Utility software or other terminal emulator programs.
 Data logger keyboards and displays cannot be used.
 Refer to SDI-12 transparent mode (p.
-44) for more information.
+48) for more information.

-Table 8-2: SDI-12 extended commands SDI-12 command 1 Values returned or function Comments XRDT !
-Reads sensor date and time. a XWDT+ MM/DD/YYYY hh:mm:ss !
+Table 8-2: SDI-12 extended commands SDI-12 command Values returned or function XRDT !
+Reads sensor date and time. aXWDT+MM/DD/YYYY hh:mm:ss!
 Writes date and time. aXWARA!
 Extended write adjusted rainfall accumulator command; resets the total adjusted rain accumulator to 0.00.
 Typically this command is issued on the start of the water year, often October 1 or January 1.

-Table 8-2: SDI-12 extended commands SDI-12 command 1 Values returned or function Comments aXWA+xx.xx ! (where xx.xx = current rain value) Resets the total adjusted rain to a current value and returns the number of values.
-Follow this command with the a DO! command to get the new adjusted rain.
+Table 8-2: SDI-12 extended commands SDI-12 command Values returned or function aXWA+xx.xx ! (where xx.xx = current rain value) Resets the total adjusted rain to a current value and returns the number of values.
+Follow this command with the a D0 ! command to get the new adjusted rain.
 Used when replacing the RainVUE-series midway through a water year. aXWRESET!
-Resets all accumulators. aXWD !
+Resets all accumulators. aXWD!
 Resets RTC or 24 hour tick counter to midnight.
 This command is a simple way for data loggers to sync the time clock without having to format the SDI-12 command. aXWTILT!
-Zero tilt sensor (XWTILT) status; returns a status flag indicating the success of the levelling process. s = 0 Success s = 1 Error (cannot zero the sensor) Mechanically balance the sensor, then issue this command. aXRTILT!
+Zero tilt sensor (XWTILT) status; returns a status flag indicating the success of the leveling process. s = 0 Success s = 1 Error (cannot zero the sensor) This command is a simple way for data loggers to sync the time clock without having to format the SDI-12 command. aXRTILT!
 Reads the tilt angle (degrees) of the tilt sensor.
-When this command is issued right after the sensor is zeroed, it should return 0.00 degrees, verifying the RainVUE-series is level. aXTEST!
+When this command is issued right after the sensor is zeroed, it should return 0.00 degrees, verifying the RainVUE-series is level.

+Table 8-2: SDI-12 extended commands SDI-12 command Values returned or function aXTEST!
 Returns two lines of header information, then returns updated data at every tip and every 2 seconds or until a break is detected with each line terminated with a <cr> <lf>.</lf></cr> Command is only intended for testing and debugging the sensor; refer to Calibration validation (p.
-35) for detailed information about using this command. aXHELP!
+39) for detailed information about using this command. aXHELP!
 Lists the standard measurement and extended commands supported by the RainVUE-series.
-Command is only intended for testing and debugging the sensor.

-Table 8-2: SDI-12 extended commands

-SDI-12 command 1 Values returned or function Comments

-aXRCAL!
-Returns bucket calibration setting.

-aXWCAL+x.xxxx ! (where x.xxxx = calibration factor) Writes bucket calibration setting; returns 01 if it worked correctly.

-^{1}a is the sensor address. ·
+Command is only intended for testing and debugging the sensor. aXRCAL!
+Returns bucket calibration setting. aXWCAL+x.xxxx ! (where x.xxxx =calibration factor) Writes bucket calibration setting; returns 01 if it worked correctly. aXLOADOSrrrrrrainvue_nnn.a43! where rrrrr= baud rate rainvue_nnn.a43 = OS name Sends the new OS to the sensor; refer to Updating the operating system using the XLOADOS SDI-12 instruction (p.
+29). $^{1}a$ is the sensor address.